uvarc/rc-website/content/userinfo/rivanna/software/debuggers.md

 module load pgi
 ```
 <br>
-**Available PGI Compilers**
+**Available PGI and NVIDIA Compilers**

 {{< module-versions module="pgi" >}}

 PGI provides a very capable debugger, `pgdbg`.
 In its default mode, it is graphical, and it requires that an X server run on the user's local desktop machine.
 It may be run in command-line mode with the `-text` option; see the manpage for a full list of options.
 As with all debuggers, the user's program must be compiled with the `-g` flag in order to enable debugging.
 If you wish to use the graphical debugger and do not have or want to install an X11 server, you can also use FastX.

+{{< module-versions module="nvhpc" >}}

+The PGI compiler is transitioning to the NVIDIA HPC SDK tools.
+The NVHPC debugger is called `cuda-gdb`.

 ## Totalview
 The most powerful debugger available on Rivanna for OpenMP and MPI codes is [Totalview](/userinfo/rivanna/software/totalview).
 It is also an excellent general-purpose debugger.
 It has a command line interface but is not easy to use in that mode; it is nearly always used through its graphical user interface, which is highly intuitive.
-It can be used through [FastX](/userinfo/rivanna/logintools/fastx) and longer debugging runs can occur through an `ijob`.
+For short runs with few processes it can be used on a frontend through [FastX](/userinfo/rivanna/logintools/fastx); longer or otherwise more demanding debugging runs can occur by running an Open OnDemand [Desktop](/userinfo/rivanna/ood/desktop).

 ## Valgrind
 [Valgrind](https://valgrind.org) is a framework for dynamic analysis tools.
 The most widely used tool is probably `memcheck` for detecting memory leaks.
 Build your code as usual with `-g`, then run it as